Skip to content

 Exploring the area on foot

-The whole area is full of trails so the best way to explore it is on foot.
-The Chinese obviously stay on the main trails and that means that, especially in August, they can be quite crowded.
+The whole area is full of trails, so the best way to explore it is on foot.
+The Chinese stay on the main trails, which means that, especially in August, they can be quite crowded.
 So I suggest avoiding them and exploring the secondary ones.

-There are also many horse-drawn carriages but I would personally avoid this option.
+There are also many horse-drawn carriages, but I would avoid this option.

-In summer the sun is very strong and unfortunately, there are not many areas in the shade so bring sunscreen and, why not, an umbrella to protect you from the sun.
+In summer, the sun is very strong, and unfortunately, there are not many areas in the shade, so bring sunscreen and, why not, an umbrella to protect yourself from the sun.

 When is the best time to visit Puzhehei?

-The best time to visit Puzhehei is when there are lotus flowers and this happens between July and August.
+The best time to visit Puzhehei is when there are lotus flowers, between July and August.

 Where to sleep in Puzhehei and what to eat

-If you plan to visit this area during the high season keep in mind that the hotels are very expensive, at least by Chinese standards and unfortunately there are not many of them that are allowed to host foreigners.
-I advise you to stay close to Qinglong mountain (青龙山) and near the bridge that you see in the picture above, for example in this hotel.
+If you plan to visit this area during the high season, keep in mind that the hotels are very expensive, at least by Chinese standards, and unfortunately, not many of them are allowed to host foreigners.
+I advise you to stay close to Qinglong Mountain (青龙山) and near the bridge, you see in the picture above, for example, in this hotel.

 The food is honestly not great.
-The restaurants are all of very low quality and are very expensive, especially compared to Kunming.
-This has been confirmed to me both by friends who have visited the place before me and by the owner of the hotel where I stayed.
+The restaurants are all very low quality and expensive, especially compared to Kunming.
+This has been confirmed to me by friends who have visited the place before me and by the hotel owner where I stayed.

 I advise you to eat only where you see a lot of other customers because the food will necessarily be fresher.
 One of the typical dishes of the area is mini purple potatoes.
 They are first boiled and then fried.
 The dish is called Xiao Zi Yang Yu (小紫洋芋).